Developing Interactive Online Virtual Heritage Platform (CAVE) for Endangered Heritage Sites of the Middle East

-This research project is led by Professor Mohammed Gamal Abdelmonem, and supported by Amin Al-Habaibeh and Anthony Pidduck.
+This research project is led by Professor Mohammed Gamal Abdelmonem, and supported by Amin Al-Habaibeh and Antony Pidduck.
 The project team will undertake investigative research, and application of innovative virtual heritage technologies that will; enable accurate 3D Cloud-point to laser scan and digitally survey, record and model existing conditions of the site; develop a state-of-the-art interactive virtual platform that integrates remote sending indicators and dataset; develop virtual navigation of the site's architectural, archaeological features as well as its socio-cultural history.

 Making a Difference